 On Campus Jobs vs. Off Campus JobsTweet

-An on campus job or an off campus job: which is better?
+On campus job or off campus job: which is better?

-If you decide that you want to have a job in college, the next question you must answer is where– on campus or off campus?
+If you’ve decided that you want to have a job in college,this is the next question you need to ask yourself.

 1. Are You Willing to Commute?

 The location of your work might seem trivial but it’s important to consider when choosing between on campus jobs and off campus jobs.
 Odds are that on campus jobs will be closer to your home and classes, and therefore more convenient for you.
 After a full day of classes, do you really want to spend 45 minutes commuting to an off campus job?
 Depending on your transportation options, it may not even be feasible.

 On the other hand, you may not mind commuting to work for the right off campus job.
 And if you’re really motivated, you can always bring your flash cards or class notes on the bus and make your commuting time count!